Probiotics for pets

 If you are worried about your pet, then you should consult your vet for any gut related advice and work with them to put together a management plan for your pet.

-Probiotics for pets are becoming recognised more and more as a positive way to improve the health and wellbeing of dogs and cats, by both vets and pet owners.
+Dog probiotics are becoming recognised more and more as a positive way to improve the health and wellbeing of dogs and cats, by both vets and pet owners.
 For further information on how probiotics can help your pet, speak to your vet.